admzinhu/DexterityOS/README.md

 ## What is DexterityOS?

-DexterityOS is an independent Arch-based Linux distribution built around performance, flexibility and simplicity.
+DexterityOS is an Arch-based Linux distribution built around performance, flexibility and simplicity.

 It is designed to work well on both older hardware and